Valvas/Unknown/api/account/subscription.md

   Return :

-    - callback : return the password hashed in case of success, 'false' in case of error and 'undefined' if the password or the salt is missing in the request.
+    - hash : return the password hashed in case of success.
+    - 'false' : in case of error during the execution, return a second parameter that is the error message.
+    - 'undefined' : if the password or the salt used to encrypt are missing.

   Description :